cool-neo/muse/DigitalClock/README.md

-A simple digital clock which is displayed on your computer screen.
+A simple digital clock which is displayed on your computer screen using tkinter module to create GUI.